 Joshua is a PhD Candidate in Politics and a Graduate Teaching Assistant at the University of Manchester.
 He specialises in environmental and international politics, and public policy.
 His central research interests focus on biodiversity conservation, climate change and how the two intersect.

 Theoretically, Joshua is interested in debates regarding conservation in the Anthropocene, and how these debates are changing conservation politics, policies and practices.
 He is also interested in debates on transformations to sustainability.
 His empirical interests centre on coastal and marine environments with a focus on coral reefs.

-His PhD analyses the development and implementation of resilience-based marine biodiversity conservation policies in response to the effects of climate change on Australia's Great Barrier Reef.
+Joshua’s PhD analyses marine biodiversity conservation policy responses to the effects of climate change on Australia's Great Barrier Reef.
 His research is supervised by Dr Carl Death and Dr Paul Tobin.